Buddhism in Thailand: Ayutthya period (1351–1767)

-Numerous major Thai literary compositions were composed during the late Ayudhya era.
+Numerous major Thai literary compositions were composed during the late Ayutthya era.
 One of these is The Legend of Phra Malai (พระมาลัยคำหลวง), a Buddhist epic composed by Prince Thammathibet in 1737.
 Other Buddhist pieces from this era include the Sue-ko Kham Chan (เสือโคคำฉันท์, c.
 1657) and the Samutta-Kōt Kham Chan (สมุทรโฆษคำฉันท์, c.
 1657) by Phra Maha Raja-Kru.
 Both are kham chan poems based on the Paññāsa Jātaka.

-Though Ayudhya's main religion remained as Theravada Buddhism throughout its history, many elements of the political and social system were incorporated from Hindu traditions and numerous rites were conducted by Brahmins.
+Though Ayutthya's main religion remained as Theravada Buddhism throughout its history, many elements of the political and social system were incorporated from Hindu traditions and numerous rites were conducted by Brahmins.
 The kingdom was also home to religious minorities practicing Mahayana Buddhism, Islam and Catholicism.

-Though we know little of the practices of the Theravada forest monks during the Ayudhya period, it is possible that at this time monks were developing esoteric practices similar to those found in a later Sinhalese work called the Yogāvacara's manual.
+Though we know little of the practices of the Theravada forest monks during the Ayutthya period, it is possible that at this time monks were developing esoteric practices similar to those found in a later Sinhalese work called the Yogāvacara's manual.
 These esoteric Theravada practices would produce a tradition called Southern Esoteric Buddhism, also known as Borān kammaṭṭhāna ('ancient practices').

 This esoteric Theravada tradition remained a mainstream Buddhist tradition in Cambodia, Laos and Thailand well into the modern era.
 An inscription from northern Thailand with esoteric elements has been dated to the Sukhothai Kingdom of the 16th century.
 Kate Crosby notes that this attestation makes the southern esoteric tradition earlier than "any other living meditation tradition in the contemporary Theravada world."

 Furthermore, numerous pre-Buddhist animist practices called Satsana Phi continued to be performed by Thais.
 Phi (ผี) are spirits of buildings or territories, natural places, or phenomena; they are also ancestral spirits that protect people, and can also include malevolent spirits.
 The phi, which are guardian deities of places or towns, are celebrated at festivals with communal gatherings and offerings of food.
 They are an important part of Thai folklore and local folk religion.

 From the 16th to 19th centuries, there were numerous wars between Thailand and Burma.
-The Thai capital was destroyed in 1767, leading to the loss of numerous historical records, literary and religious texts and marking the fall of the Ayudhya kingdom proper.
+The Thai capital was destroyed in 1767, leading to the loss of numerous historical records, literary and religious texts and marking the fall of the Ayutthya kingdom proper.
 As such, there is scant historical information about Thai religion during this period.